Integrated into the GeoStudio Suite

 non-linearity into the analysis.
 This non-linearity is manifest in numerical

 oscillation during the iterative solution process.
-TEMP/W implements a rigorous convergence criterion and
+TEMP/W and TEMP3D implement a rigorous convergence criterion and

 under-relaxation scheme, making it possible to model demanding freeze-thaw

 problems, as well as models with a large spatial variability in temperatures